dlove-1195/Legend-of-Zelda-2D/README.md

 # CSE-3902 Zelda Game Sprint 4
 ## New feature
 * Use bomb to open a door on the wall
 * Limit player vision.
-Clouds cover the room, need to use candle fire to clean it.
+Clouds cover the room, need to use candle fire to clean it
 * Random events.
-WallMaster appears when link comes close.
+WallMaster appears when link comes close
 * Puzzle elements.
-Link can push blocks to enter the closed zone in the room.
+Link can push blocks to enter the closed zone in the room
 * The number of heart container is the upper limit of blood that link can have.
-Heart container number decreases when link collides with yellow/green dragon directly.
+Heart container number decreases when link collides with yellow/green dragon directly
 * Add items blue portion and blue ring.
 Blue portion restore the number of heart container by one and blue ring can protect link from getting harm by enemies for about 10 seconds.
-Link will also get damaged if colliding with dragon's fire even with blue ring.
+Link will also get damaged if colliding with dragon's fire even with blue ring
-* NPC communicates with link.
+* NPC communicates with link
-* Green dragon will leave a Heart and Yellow dragon will leave a Key when they die.
+* Green dragon will leave a Heart and Yellow dragon will leave a Key when they die
-* Green dragon's fire can spread into three directions.
+* Green dragon's fire can spread into three directions
-* Link attacks in damaged mode.
+* Link attacks in damaged mode
-* Wall Master wiil throw link back to the first room.
+* Wall Master wiil throw link back to the first room
-* Link will cause reduced damage to enemies when get hurt.
+* Link will cause reduced damage to enemies when he gets damaged
-* Add princess animation in the first room.

 ## Major changes to the structure
 * Sprite Factories